markeleone/ASLCableBot/docs/source/index.rst

 It was built to create a hardware platform to test *infinite dimensional* control software developed in the lab.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Build` section for further information, including how to :ref:`installation` the project.

 .. note::